 Since its initial discovery, Vical has continued to improve its DNA delivery technology so as to maximize gene expression as well as the body's response to the proteins produced.
 For example, we optimize the DNA sequences that make up our pDNA, and we continue to develop new formulation and delivery technologies, including the use of lipid molecules (which can function as vaccine adjuvants) and synthetic polymers such as poloxamers.

 Plasmids are manufactured in Vical's cGMP facility in San Diego using uniform methods of bacterial fermentation and processing, which allows faster development and production times than technologies that require development of product-specific processes.
-In addition, as our product candidates contain no viral components that may cause unwanted immune responses, infections, or malignant changes in a cell's genetic makeup, they can be administered repeatedly with a very favorable safety profile.
+In addition, since our product candidates contain no viral components they are designed to avoid unwanted immune responses, infections, or malignant changes in a cell's genetic makeup, and have been administered repeatedly with a very favorable safety profile in clinical trials to date.